UserNotFoundEver/Cryptocurrency-Exchange/README.md

-# formlessness
+# formlessness crypto exchange
 api formless ness, incomplete, infinite design.

-# cryptocurrency exchange
+# to do
 Currently an early work in progress.